iq-motion-control/iq-control-center/README.md

 If you just want to use the IQ Control Center please follow this link to the latest [release](https://github.com/iq-motion-control/iq-control-center/releases) where you will find precompiled versions of the IQ Control Center for Windows, Mac, and Linux.

 ### General Installation Instructions
-- Download the latest precompiled release from the link above.
+- Download the latest precompiled release from the link above
 - Extract the zip archive from your download, and run the application
 - Follow the instructions to complete the installation